Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.4.1 =
+* Fix — made the settings page more accessible with the help of Rachel Cherry's fantastic wa11y plugin. https://wordpress.org/plugins/wa11y/ Thanks Rachel!
+* Started tinkering with Gutenberg compatibility, the new editor experience coming to WordPress, to make BCTT compatible with .

+= 5.4 =
+* Enhancement — Now supports Twitter's new 280 character limit.
+Note that non-roman characters may effect the new truncation in strange ways.
+Please report any such strangeness to me in the support forums.
+* Enhancement — updated some links in the back end to link to the all new (and still kinda bland) https://www.betterclicktotweet.com

 = 5.3.1 =
 * Security Fix — potential XSS vulnerability on settings page. (mild security risk only affecting logged-in administrator accounts previously compromised).
 Thanks Robbie at DXW @robbiepaul on Github for the responsible disclosure.